mochi/mochikit/doc/rst/MochiKit/DateTime.rst

 ``isoTimestamp(str)``:

-    Convert a subset of ISO 8601 [1]_ timestamps (or something close to it) to a ``Date`` object.
+    Convert any ISO 8601 [1]_ timestamp (or something reasonably close to it) to a ``Date`` object.
 Will accept the "de facto" form:

         YYYY-MM-DD hh:mm:ss

     or (the proper form):

-        YYYY-MM-DDThh:mm:ss
+        YYYY-MM-DDThh:mm:ssZ

+    If a time zone designator ("Z" or "[+-]HH:MM") is not present, then the local timezone is used.

 ``toISOTime(date)``:

-    Get the hh:mm:ss from the given ``Date`` object as a string.
+    Convert a ``Date`` object to a string in the form of hh:mm:ss

 ``toISOTimestamp(date, realISO)``: